apify/apify-docs/content/docs/schedules.md

 ## Schedule setup

-The schedule setup tool uses [cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression), which we parse using the [cron-parser](https://www.npmjs.com/package/cron-parser) package, to specify run times.
+The schedule setup tool uses [cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression) to specify run times.
 If you're familiar with how to use them and need a specific run schedule, you can dive right in.
-If not, don't worry - the setup tool has a visual custom schedule builder that provides the same level of control cron expressions.
+If not, don't worry - the setup tool has a visual custom schedule builder that provides a similar level of control as cron expressions, though it's not quite as powerful.

 ![Schedule setup tool]({{@asset images/schedule-setup.webp}})

+The **Next runs** section at the bottom shows when the next five runs will be.
+You can use this live feedback to experiment until you find the correct configuration.

 You can find more information and examples of cron expressions on [crontab.guru](http://crontab.guru/).
 For additional and non-standard characters, see [this](https://en.wikipedia.org/wiki/Cron#CRON_expression) Wikipedia article.